mdn/browsercompat/docs/draft/issues.rst

       OS, execution contexts (web workers, XUL, etc.).*
     * *Drop browsers.engine attribute.
 Not important for searching or filtering, instead free text in browsers.notes*
-    * *Add browser-versions.notes, localized, to note things like OS, devices, engines, etc.*
+    * *Add versions.notes, localized, to note things like OS, devices, engines, etc.*
-    * *Drop browser-versions.engine-version, not important for searching or sorting.*
+    * *Drop versions.engine-version, not important for searching or sorting.*
-    * Drop browser-versions.status.
+    * Drop versions.status.
 Doesn't think the MDN team will be able to keep up with browser releases.
 Will instead rely on users figuring out if a browser version is the current release.
     * *Drop feature.canonical.
 Instead, name="string" means it is